aesthetic-suite/framework/docs/theme.md

 hexcode shades, ranging from lighest to darkest (or vice versa).
 There's a few reasons this is the best solution:

-- Avoids names like dark, darker, darkest, darkerest, etc. What happens when you need _more_ colors?
+- It avoids names like dark, darker, darkest, darkerest, etc. What happens when you need _more_ colors?
 This breaks down quickly.
-- Use an odd number of shades as the middle index shade is the common usage, with the sides having an equal distribution.
+- Use an odd number of shades in the array so that the middle index shade is the common usage, with the sides having an equal distribution.
 For example, a range of 7 colors would have index 0 as the lighest, 1-2 as lighter, 3 as the regular, 4-5 as darker, and 6 as the darkest.
 - To properly support light and dark modes, an indexed array is preferred, as colors are reversed between modes.
-Because of this, the light mode would have 0 as lightest and 6 as darkest, while the dark mode is reversed, 0 as darkest and 6 as lightest.
+For example, the light mode would have 0 as lightest and 6 as darkest, while the dark mode is reversed, with 0 as darkest and 6 as lightest.